MarketSquare/robotframework-openapidriver/docs/README.md

 You'll have to change the url or file reference to the location of the openapi document for your API.

+> Note: Although recursion is technically allowed under the OAS, tool support is limited and changing the API to not use recursion is recommended.
+At present OpenApiLibCore has limited support for parsing OpenAPI documents with recursion in them.

 If the openapi document passes this validation, the next step is trying to do a test run with a minimal test suite.
 The example below can be used, with `source` and `origin` altered to fit your situation.